simonesilvestroni/m2m-website/_pages/privacy-policy.md

 ## Newsletter

 If you subscribe to my newsletter, I will collect your email address, which will be stored by Mailchimp.
 It will be used solely to send you occasinal emails.
 I do not share it with anyone.
 You can unsubscribe at any moment via the link in my newsletters.
-Learn more about [Mailchimp’s privacy practices](https://mailchimp.com/legal/ "Go to the Mailchimp website"){:target="_blank" rel="noopener"}.
+Learn more about [Mailchimp’s privacy practices](https://mailchimp.com/legal/ "Go to the Mailchimp website").

 ## Contact information